This page contains information courtesy of Eric Giordano (JabaThaHut).

 This is the temperature sending unit for the temperature guage or idiot light.
 It is often removed to 'burp' air from the engine coolant.
 Late HO engines use a 'combination' sensor in the same location as the RENIX Coolant Temperature Sensor in the block.
 (See first diagram at top of page.)

-If you are still having problems and need 'word for word' FSM info you really should get yourself a Factory Service Manual.
-Follow the links from the Downloads Page.
+If you are still having problems and need 'word for word' advice then you really should get yourself a Factory Service Manual.
+MUCH better than a crappy Haynes or Chiltons manual!
+Just follow the link from the Downloads Page.

 If you have pics of your own repairs or can suggest other methods - please contribute your ideas (and pictures) to this article!